-From creating new and exciting photonic inventions to writing research proposals and reports, photonics engineers spend their working hours immersed in science and technology that will change the face of the world as it is now.
+From creating new and exciting photonics inventions to writing research proposals and reports, photonics engineers spend their working hours immersed in science and technology that will change the face of the world as it is now.

 Photonics engineers create prototypes to determine whether or not their ideas are plausible.
 They must create products that can be used daily, and prototypes can give an accurate idea of the usefulness of their work.

-Engineers who work with photonics spend much of their time researching new developments within their field.
-The field of photonics is growing rapidly, with many new discoveries being made every day.
-Photonics engineers must keep up to date with the findings in the research of other engineers.
-They must also keep an eye on the news and attend conferences with other engineers to learn about changes within the world of photonics.
+A lot of time is spent researching new developments within their rapidly growing field.
+Photonics engineers must keep up to date with the findings and research of other engineers.
+They often attend conferences with other engineers to learn about changes within the world of photonics.
 When seeking grant money or other financing for their research projects, photonics engineers will write up proposals that show deductive reasoning that demonstrates a higher probability of success than failure.